 If you have to buy it, get the best deal!

 Important notes for all Ulta Coupons.
 General coupons have six numbers for online orders and ten numbers on the bar code for in-store orders.
-Unique coupons have ten characters for online orders and 20 characters on the bar code for in-store orders.
+Unique coupons typically have ten characters for online orders and 20 characters on the bar code for in-store orders.
 You can use a general coupon as many times as you want until it expires.
 While you can give away a unique code you are not planning to use (because they are not really tied to your specific account), it can only be used one time online.
 Once you redeem a unique online code, it is invalid.
-When you use a unique coupon in-store, it uses the 20 digit bar code, not the 10 character online code.
-This means you can use a coupon once online AND once in-store.
-Just remember to write the online code down or take a picture of the coupon before you give it to the cashier (because they collect it if it is a physical coupon).
+Even though the codes for the online offer and in-store offer are different, Ulta has tied them together.
+This means you cannot redeem the online offer once you’ve redeemed the in-store offer and vice versa.

 Some offers are unique in store but general online and vice versa.
 Remember to look at the numbers to see the difference.
 Coupons do not affect the GWP minimum, but they do affect the shipping minimum.
 This means if you have $50 in your cart and apply a $5 coupon, you can get a GWP that has a $50 minimum, but you will pay the $5.95 shipping charge for falling below the normal $50 minimum.
 In this scenario, add something that costs $5 and save yourself the $0.95.
+Diamond members would face the same scenario if the amount after the coupon falls below $25.
 Make sure your subtotal after the coupon amount gets applied goes above the shipping minimum.

 How many coupons can you apply online?
 Sadly, the answer is only one.
 There is only a single promotion code box, so stacking does not work.
 You can use multiple coupons in-store (although you can only use one Ulta issued discount coupon per order).
 Of course, you can always split orders if each order qualifies for the coupon you’re using.
 Follow me through the in-store purchase (listed at the bottom) to go over coupon stacking, and I will touch upon and link to other articles that mention coupons I did not use today.
 Ulta is running a Buy Two, Get Two Free promotion on select Ulta Beauty Bath, Smoothies, Hand Soap, Anti-Bacterial Gel, Skincare Brushes, Wipes, Suncare, and Haircare products through 06/04/16.
 My main goal was to pick up items from that sale, but I redeemed coupons as well.